 Again, I don’t know the truth and I don’t care about it.
 Even if men are watching TV than doing their laundry that is because he needs relaxations after a hard days work.
 He should not be expected to do everything at home.
-A family is shared responsibility and if men are expected to earn and be providers, women are expected to own up the caregiver role.
-If she fails it is her failure and not that man’s.
-Also when the man provides for the expenses of maid, washing machine, laundry detergent to enable women, then it is women’s responsibility to do these jobs.
-If any woman feel unequal because of doing some work at household, they should not get married in first place.
-Also these confusions occur because Indian women today do NOT have any responsibility defined.
+A family has shared responsibility and if men are expected to earn and be providers, women are expected to own up the caregiver role.
+If she fails it is her failure and not that men.
+Also when the man provides for the expenses of the maid, washing machine, laundry detergent to enable women, then it is women’s responsibility to do these jobs.
+If any woman feels unequal because of doing some work at household, they should not get married in first place.
+Also, these confusions occur because Indian women today do NOT have any responsibility defined.
 These needed to be defined before anything else.

-Question is what happens when a woman works in corporate world (yes, I am talking about those 19% or so urban Indian women who work in corporate sector) and is still forced to do household chores.
-In my opinion, in these cases a man should share the work.
+Question is what happens when a woman works in the corporate world (yes, I am talking about that 19% or so urban Indian women who work in corporate sector) and is still forced to do household chores.
+In my opinion, in these cases, a man should share the work.
 But her working and earning do not make her contribute to the family.
 I know many women who earn but never contribute to her own family.
 Asking such women to contribute to the family may attract dowry or domestic violence complaint.
-This once again proves how much hollow and one sided such survey findings are.
+This once again proves how much hollow and one-sided such survey findings are.

 77% of Indian men depend on Indian women for doing the laundry

-I feel rather than doing such time wasting surveys, brands like Ariel should better do survey on their on product and improvement of its quality.
-Everyone of us has some responsibility to own up.
-Even when a woman is our President or Prime Minister she is expected to SERVE the nation and not enjoy free meal.
+I feel rather than doing such time-wasting surveys, brands like Ariel should better do a survey on their own product and improvement of its quality.
+Every one of us has some responsibility to own up.
+Even when a woman is our President or Prime Minister she is expected to SERVE the nation and not enjoy a free meal.
 Such surveys and publishing and discussing these results will only increase gender inequality and create unnecessary hatred based on gender.
 I am surprised that brands are paying money for that.
 This is nothing but a propaganda to break our families and implant a sense of greater inequality in the minds of women so that they break away their families.
 Such surveys in a way will create more disturbances in India and it will never empower anyone.

 What our families do in their homes is better left to them.
 Brands unnecessarily trying to cash on some opportunity for earning some quick bucks is shameful.
 Bloggers writing about such campaigns showing that women are discriminated against in their own families will only lead to breaking up families of their own and probably their own children.
 Because we all need to remember that –